ibm-cloud-architecture/refarch-kc-container-ms/docs/springboot/README.md

 The level of abstraction in Spring is nice when doing basic things but can become a nightmare when doing real bigger application including different libraries.
 Also migrating or using the last version 2.xx, bring changes to existing code and tests.
 Below is a list of iisues we spent time on:

 * When JPA started, it creates / updates database schema, and for example enforced to have an Id as int while it was as string.
 As a bypass we create the table before in postsgresql using psql tool.
 * When starting the spring data, JPA will try to connect to the PostgresSQL and execute a set of validation, one of them could generate the following exception: `Method org.postgresql.jdbc.PgConnection.createClob() is not yet implemented`.
-The explanation for the solution is [here](https://vkuzel.com/spring-boot-jpa-hibernate-atomikos-postgresql-exception)
+The explanation for the solution is [here.](https://vkuzel.com/spring-boot-jpa-hibernate-atomikos-postgresql-exception)
+* When running the SpringContainer inside docker-compose the following exception may occur `org.postgresql.util.PSQLException: Connection to postgres:5432 refused.
+Check that the hostname and port are correct and that the postmaster is accepting TCP/IP connections` while running the same code with maven using the same local backend works.
 * Testing endpoint /health did not work on Spring 2.1.4.
-Thisi s due that there is the new Actuator capabilities (`spring-boot-starter-actuator`) that adds endpoints to manage a webapp in production.
+This is due a new Actuator capabilities (`spring-boot-starter-actuator`) that adds endpoints to manage a webapp in production.
 This is a nice feature.
 So remove any hold Health api class and modify the url to `/actuator/health`.
 Be sure to read [this note](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-endpoints.html) on actuator.

 * Deployed in Kubernetes service, the pod has issue on postgress SSL handshake. (org.postgresql.util.PSQLException: SSL error: Received fatal alert: handshake_failure).
 SSL handshakes are a mechanism by which a client and server establish the trust and logistics required to secure their connection over the network.
 This problem may be linked to a SSL certificate not found or wrong encryption protocol.
 We need to be sure a Java Keystore is defined and includes the public certificate coming from the server.
 See [security section](#security) above.